 What we do The team Trustees Lucy Handscomb Lucy Handscomb trained as a hearing therapist in the 1990’s.
 She worked in a number of NHS clinics across the UK offering one-to-one counselling and support to adults with acquired hearing loss and their communication partners.
 Over time she developed a special interest in tinnitus, and for 10 years ran the tinnitus therapy clinic at St Mary’s Hospital, London.
-Alongside her clinical career she developed a teaching role and has worked as a lecturer on hearing therapy and audiology courses in Bristol and London and has run several short courses on tinnitus.
-She is currently a lecturer at UCL Ear Institute, teaching undergraduate and graduate students.
-Lucy began undertaking tinnitus research in 2006 and is now studying for a PhD at the University of Nottingham, investigating tinnitus distress.
-This PhD studentship is funded by the BTA, so she was happy to be able to give something back to the organisation by becoming a trustee.
+More recently she has been running group information sessions and short self-management courses for people with tinnitus in various locations.
+Alongside her clinical career she developed a teaching role and has worked as a lecturer on hearing therapy and audiology courses in Bristol and London.
+She currently teaches undergraduate and graduate students at UCL Ear Institute and co-organises the longstanding tinnitus and hyperacusis masterclass there .
+Lucy gained her PhD from the University of Nottingham in 2018.
+This was an investigation of a cognitive behavioural model of tinnitus distress.
+This PhD studentship was funded by the BTA, so she was happy to be able to give something back to the organisation by becoming a trustee.
 Lucy lives in London with her partner and their daughter.
-She loves singing and from time to time you can see her on stage performing with a local musical theatre group.
+She loves singing and is a founder member of High Holborn Chamber Choir.